fennelfox/mcl_heart_animations/README.md

 Changelog

+3.0 - Fixed and improved most of the code in the mod.
+Now it should actually work as well as adjusting for creative/survival mode.
+Also changed the hearts to flash three times for taking damage and twice for healing (actually like minecraft).

 2.1 - Fixed the background not flashing sometimes

 2.0b - Added a shaking animation when low on hearts (4 hp or less)